x2dhf/x2dhf/README.md

 operating principles and layout of the program.

-The programming language used is Fortran 90; only a Fortran compiler is necessary to compile the program.
-The program can be built using CMake.
-See the file `INSTALL` for details on installation.
+The programming language used is Fortran 90; only a Fortran compiler and CMake are necessary to compile the program.
+The program can be built by running `./compile.sh`.
+See the file `INSTALL` for more details on installation.

 The file doc/users-guide.pdf contains the description of the program's input data and examples of its usage.
 Examples are included in